New Directions in Technology Policy: Removing Barriers to Growth and Innovation

-Scott Wallsten is vice president for research and senior fellow at the Technology Policy Institute.
+Scott Wallsten is President and Senior Fellow at the Technology Policy Institute.
 He is an economist with expertise in industrial organization and public policy.
 His research focuses on telecommunications, regulation, competition, and technology policy.
 His research has been published in numerous academic journals and his commentaries have appeared in newspapers and news magazines around the world.
 He holds a PhD in economics from Stanford University.
 He is also a senior fellow at the Georgetown Center for Business and Public Policy.
 He was the economics director for the FCC’s National Broadband Plan and has been a lecturer in Stanford University’s public policy program, director of communications policy studies and senior fellow at the Progress & Freedom Foundation, a senior fellow at the AEI – Brookings Joint Center for Regulatory Studies and a resident scholar at the American Enterprise Institute, an economist at The World Bank, a scholar at the Stanford Institute for Economic Policy Research, and a staff economist at the U.S. President’s Council of Economic Advisers.

 Lawrence White is the Robert Kavesh Professor of Economics and Deputy Chair, Economics, at the Leonard N. Stern School of Business, New York University.
 His primary research areas of interest include financial regulation, antitrust, network industries, international banking and applied microeconomics.
 White has published numerous articles in the Journal of Business, Journal of Economic Perspectives, Journal of Economic Literature, Journal of Political Economy, American Economic Review, Review of Economics and Statistics, Quarterly Journal of Economics, and other leading journals in economics, finance, and law.
 He is the author of The S&L Debacle: Public Policy Lessons for Bank and Thrift Regulation, among other books, and he is the co-editor (with John Kwoka) of the 6th of edition of The Antitrust Revolution.
 He contributed chapters to both of the NYU Stern books on the financial crisis -Restoring Financial Stability and Regulating Wall Street.
 He is the co-author of Guaranteed to Fail: Fannie Mae, Freddie Mac, and the Debacle of Mortgage Finance.
 He received his B.A. of Economics from Harvard University, Ph.D. of Economics from Harvard University and M.Sc. of Economics from London School of Economics.

-Sunday, August 21
+Sunday, August 20

 - 6:00 pm Opening Reception